 Best Times to Visit

-Playground surfaces can reach 150°F by late morning in summer.
-Visit before 10 a.m. or after 6 p.m. from May through September — metal slides and rubber matting cool quickly once the sun drops.
+Playground surfaces can reach 150°F in direct sun by late morning.
+Visit before 10 a.m. or after 6 p.m. on hot inland days; coastal mornings run milder but the same window is the safer bet.
+Metal slides and rubber matting cool quickly once the sun drops.
 Spring and fall (March–April, October–November) allow all-day visits.
 Happy Hollow Park & Zoo and other San Jose parks are busiest Saturday mornings due to youth sports and lightest on weekday afternoons.

 What are the best parks for kids near San Jose, CA?

-Our 2026 guide picks 6 standout parks within about 20 miles of San Jose.
-The top picks include Rotary PlayGarden, Happy Hollow Park & Zoo and Emma Prusch Farm Park — each chosen for kid-friendly layout, parent reviews, and how well it holds up on a weekend visit.
+Our 2026 guide picks 7 standout parks within about 10 miles of San Jose.
+The top picks include Rotary PlayGarden, Happy Hollow Park & Zoo and Emma Prusch Farm Park, each chosen for kid-friendly layout, parent reviews, and how well it holds up on a weekend visit.

 What is the closest park to San Jose?